Salrocks/Healthcare_database_sql/README.md

 GROUP BY insurance_provider;
 ```

-Technique: multiple aggregate functions in a single `GROUP BY`.
+Technique: Multiple aggregate functions in a single `GROUP BY`.

 ### 7.6 — `gold.test_result_distribution`